GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 ### Linting

-Our code snippets should adhere toa. stlye used by the language communities.
+Our code snippets should adhere to a style used by the language communities.
 We should prefer using standard linters that are popular in the community to enforce style.